 Accountability:

-This position reports to the Pastor / Head of staff.
+This position reports to the Head of staff.
 This position is accountable to the Session who, through the Personnel Committee has responsibility for all personnel actions.
 This person is member of the CMC and works with the Caring Elder (s) and Family Ministry Team in carrying out the responsibilities of this position.

-Receives guidance from the Pastor/HOS about the vision, strategic planning, and for guidance, prayer and support for this ministry
+Receives guidance from the HOS about the vision, strategic planning, and for guidance, prayer and support for this ministry

+Minimum Requirements: Creditions in either Bachelors or beyond in religious education, DCE, or clinical pastoral education.
+Professional memberships or certifications in ___ or ____ (get language from PCUSA websites)

+PCUSA website for Christian Educators/Christian Education Associates

+oga.pcusa.org › section › mid-council-ministries › christianeducators

 Evaluation: Performance reviews will be conducted annually by the Personnel Committee of Session, CMC, FMT, and the pastor as head of staff.
 The Session Personnel Committee will annually review the adequacy of compensation.